mienaikoe/ziyu/Lore/Plot.md

 - Linyu and Melna introduction.
 Linyu discovers Pohua in the garden, growing perfectly while lots of other crops have failed.
 Melna takes pohua with her.
 The Heikoans generally despise Melna for losing their food stores and say so in the city center.
 She's met with an Arkeza protestor who tries to stop her from boarding the train without hearing his pleas.
 Melna gives him a tuber of pohua, and he tosses it aside.

 - On the train, Linyu tells her about radio, and they make listeners.
-Once built, Lif is shown to be alive and well, reporting back to Holragi.
+Once built, Lif is shown to be alive and well, reporting back to Holrag.
 The observer says Liffa is on a 3-day mission to L1 and is in a craft large enough to move around in and have food stores.
 She will re-enter the atmosphere somewhere in the middle of the dark of the ocean between Heiko and Ulukoma.
 Linyu thinks thi might be able to contact Liffa as hae gets closer.

 - Mel stays in Shaki to debate food.
 She cannot let on that she knows about Liffa but she is highly tempted.
 Linyu gathers parts for a transmitter.
 They meet Setre outside of the senate.
 She tells them that Kip is missing along with Casra.
 Lissa was found dead with apparently no signs of foul play.
 Penyi has gone mad with PTSD and paranoid schizophrenia, constantly feeling terrified of the armory and what thi thinks is down there.
 Fanla is running the show with Setre.
-Setre is on a mission to Holragi to snoop on their radio and find out what they acually know.
+Setre is on a mission to Holrag to snoop on their radio and find out what they acually know.
 Melna wants to go, but has to stay behind to help Liffa off the craft.

 - Melna re-visits Heiko to give a speech.
 Most of the populace hates her and gives up faith, following the Arkeza leader.
 Some of them hear her out and agree to try.
 Linyu builds a transmitter.
 The next day, they go to the observatory and see snow.
 They use the transmitter to contact Liffa and ask the observers to give closer coordinates.
 They discover that Liffa will need to escape from the craft with a parachute and a life vest.
 Apparently Fajro wasn't too concerned about hae safety on arrival for some reason.
 They pick up Liffa who is shaking from shock and muscle weakness.
 But she has a lot to talk about.
 Fajro comes on the listener and says "I see you found your morning bird.
-But turning a Holragian against her own home province.
+But turning a Holragi against her own home province.
 Now that sounds like a declaration of war."
 Setre is captured.

-- At the senate, Fajro says that Holragi has sent a series of projectiles to L1, aimed at creating a chain reaction to wipe out the bots.
+- At the senate, Fajro says that Holrag has sent a series of projectiles to L1, aimed at creating a chain reaction to wipe out the bots.
 Melna knows he's actually planning to bomb Heiko and invade Shaki from Ulukoma.
 She devises a plan to move Heikoans all to Ulukoma with the Pohua they grew and thwart his invasion there.
 But she no longer has a voice in Heiko.
 Liffa, as a global hero, backs her up and they all plan to go.
 The Arkeza secretly plan to murder all Holragians in Ulukoma as part of a right-wing extremist plot.

 - Penyi and Liffa are in intense pain whenever they're near each other. the first bombs go off at L1 and Liffa screams in agony.